 Phishers are tricky, but there are ways to put a chink in their chain by looking for some warning signs:

 - Avoid clicking on links within suspicious looking emails.
-Like the FDIC scam, many phishers have devised ways to mask URLs to look remarkably legitimate.
+Phishers have devised ways to mask webpages and URLs to look remarkably legitimate.

 - Often phishing messages contain grammatical or typographical errors.

 - Phishers tend not to personalize their emails since they don't usually know their recipients' identities and because they don't even know if the recipient has any affiliation to the organization they're trying to spoof.

 - Prizes galore, but only in exchange for some of your personal or financial data.
 Hint: there is no prize.

 - It's urgent!
 No, it's not.
 W&M IT is not going to do any upgrades or changes to your account without notifying you in advance first.
 Look for announcements in the W&M Digest and on the W&M IT homepage.

 If you've been a victim of a phishing scam immediately change your password to any at-risk accounts.
 If it came to your W&M Inbox, forward the phish to [[abuse]] (for faculty and staff) or report it to Google (students).